mjseaman/dev_bootcamp_phase3_prep/overview/README.md

 end
 ```

-Now that you are thoroughly confused about ```routes.rb``` I will send you off to learn how it truly works. <a href="https://github.com/keithtom">Keith Tom</a> does a great job of explaining routes <a href="https://gist.github.com/keithtom/3f311c392326bc659b54#readme">here</a>.
+Now that you are thoroughly confused about ```routes.rb``` I will send you off to learn how it truly works. <a href="https://github.com/keithtom" target="_blank">Keith Tom</a> does a great job of explaining routes <a href="https://gist.github.com/keithtom/3f311c392326bc659b54#readme" target="_blank">here</a>.
 Go through and read his section on routing.
 This is important.
 Please make sure to read his post as it sets up many other topics below.

 Now that you've read Keith's post my job here is done...
 I will however offer a quick exampe of the difference in controllers between Sinatra to Rails.